 If you’ve been vaccinated, be sure to upload your proof of vaccination using the Drexel Health Checker (see "Providing Proof of Vaccination" below).
 Learn more about Drexel's vaccination requirements and COVID vaccination requirements.

-- Students enrolled in semester-based programs (such as Medicine and Law) must upload proof of vaccination by July 1, 2021.
+- Students enrolled in semester-based programs (such as Medicine and Law) were required to upload proof of vaccination by July 1, 2021.

-- All faculty and staff, as well as students in quarter-based programs, must upload proof of vaccination by August 1, 2021.
+- All faculty and staff, as well as students in quarter-based programs, were required to upload proof of vaccination by August 1, 2021.
 Employees within the College of Nursing and Health Professions as well as the College of Medicine should consult with their managers to ensure they follow any additional school-specific guidelines.

 In Philadelphia, vaccine distribution is under the direction of the Philadelphia Department of Public Health and may differ from distribution guidelines elsewhere in Pennsylvania and other states.
 All people age 12 and over are eligible to be vaccinated and protected from COVID-19 infection throughout the United States.

 To provide our community with the safety and opportunity afforded by vaccination and prepare for a vaccinated campus community in Academic Year 2021-2022, Drexel is making vaccine available to all students, faculty and staff.
 Two types of vaccination clinics are being held on campus in order to maximize vaccination opportunities for our university community.